ameyakarve/Icarus/README.md

 ```

+<a id="array"></a>
 ## Arrays

 Arrays can be set as Model properties as well.
 You can modify array values directly, but it is adviced to use the `set` method to set values; If done directly, the bindings and events will not be executed.

 **Note**: For arrays and objects, defining sub-attributes using functions that return a value will not work.
 Static values will have to be assigned.

+## Some Thoughts

+1. Though data binding is possible through both function-binding and events, one should try to use the function-bindings just to change data around, and the events for DOM manipulation, Ajax calls, external libraries etc.
+1. Do not include constantly changing objects such as DOM nodes into a Model.
+This will lead to a lot of events getting triggered, and data flying all over the place, and could freeze up the app.
+1. The data binding I have opted for is rather loose, and gives one the flexibility to choose how his/her app workflow is going to be.

+## What is next?

+1. Syncing the model data with a server through web-sockets with a polling fallback.
+1. Dynamic data for sub-models
+1. Lots more I guess!
+Still thinking :)

+Do send in your feedback to ameya(dot)karve(at)gmail(dot)com.
+Special thanks to Nitin Madasu, Tanmai Gopal and Tom Hamshere for their help :)